bom-radar/odim_h5/README.md

 for discovery by `CMake` and `pkg-config` (and therefore `autotools`) is included.

-The library is written in C++11.
-It will not compile on compilers that lack support for this version of C++ or later.
-Depending on your compiler you may need to explicitly enable C++11 support by adding the `-std=c++11` flag.

 ### Via CMake
 To use the library within your `CMake` based project, simply add the line